ishraklatif/rag_pipeline/README.md

-RAG – Lightweight Retrieval-Augmented Generation Pipeline OpenRAG is a modular, local-first RAG pipeline built with LangChain 1.x, Hugging Face models, and ChromaDB.
+RAG – Lightweight Retrieval-Augmented Generation Pipeline This is a modular, local-first RAG pipeline built with LangChain 1.x, Hugging Face models, and ChromaDB.
 It retrieves knowledge from local documents or web pages, embeds them with bge-base-en-v1.5, and generates context-aware answers using a foundation model such as Phi-3-mini-4k-instruct.
 🚀 Features